Agentia is a work of navigable poetry, examining the unfolding of the world through the encounters of animals, plants, and objects.

 As an animal, you can use either the arrow or WASD keys to move.

-Plants and stones, of course, do not move through the world in the same way.
+Plants and objects, of course, do not move through the world in the same way.
 You are invited to be still with them, reading vignettes from time and space as they flow by, and so consider a distinctly non-human mode of being.

 The piece concludes after a certain number of stories are told, after which you will be reincarnated.
 You are gently encouraged to explore slowly and resist excavating every possibility - there are no goals to reach, and no rewards other than the texts yielded.

 If you wish to reincarnate as another being (and another landscape) from the one you started with, press the R key.
-Press the C key for credits and M key for materials used.
+Press the C key for credits and the M key for materials used.
 Return to this page by pressing the I key.

-Agentia was composed using a generative cut-up technique, algorithmically extracting short phrases from a range of non-fiction texts, mostly vintage and sourced from Gutenberg.org and Archive.org, and then arranging these together manually.
+Agentia was composed using a generative cut-up technique, algorithmically extracting short phrases from a range of non-fiction titles, mostly vintage and sourced from Gutenberg.org and Archive.org, and then arranging these together manually.
 Some texts also provided additional visual material for the Agentia tileset.
 Each scene uses materials that explore, invoke, or resonate with the plant, animal, or object being depicted, but these are nevertheless left unspecified.
 The unordered list below is thus included only for those interested.

 Concept, coding, and composition by Richard A Carter